Mexico Field Trips, February and March 1980

 I

-ended up in Tina’s car with [her daughters] Monica & Cintia.
+ended up in Tina’s car with [daughters] Monica and Cintia.
 We

 drove to our first destination, Barra de Chachalacas, Veracruz, via